Product managers provide value to their customers through their product offerings.

 Consider the key benefits that our team can actually deliver to solve the pain.
 Having a clear understanding of your internal capabilities and competitive advantages will greatly help you identify the benefits that your team can deliver.
-Furthermore, you should supplement your internal-facing analysis with brainstorming, with competitor analyses, and with market research.
+Furthermore, you should supplement your internal-facing analysis with brainstorming, competitor analyses, and market research.

 Remember, the key benefit needs to solve real pain, for either the customer or the user (and ideally both).
 What pain points are you trying to solve?
 Then, from there, how does your proposed feature or product relate to that pain?
 Does it actually ease the pain?

 Not only does your proposed product need to be relevant, it also needs to be impactful.
 How does your product meaningfully change the magnitude of the pain that your customers and users are feeling?
 How does it give them superpowers?